Power management company to occupy new 350,000-square-foot facility

 Josh Janney //December 10, 2025//

-Global power management company Corp. will invest over $50 million to expand its existing footprint in and create 200 jobs, announced Wednesday.
+Global power management company Eaton Corp. will invest over $50 million to expand its existing manufacturing footprint in eastern Henrico County and create 200 jobs, Gov. Glenn Youngkin announced Wednesday.

-According to the governor’s office, the involves the Dublin, Ireland-headquartered company opening a new campus, more than doubling its regional footprint.
+According to the governor’s office, the expansion involves the Dublin, Ireland-headquartered company opening a new campus near the Richmond International Airport, more than doubling its regional footprint.
 The aim is to increase the manufacturing of advanced power management equipment.

-As part of the expansion, Eaton will occupy a to-be-built 350,000-square-foot facility.
+As part of the expansion, Eaton will occupy a to-be-built 350,000-square-foot facility at 6380 Miller Road, with production expected to start in 2027, according to the company.
 With the creation of 200 jobs, the company’s Henrico area team will reach nearly 500 employees.
+A spokesperson said that the new facility will replace three current nearby locations, with those employees moving to the Miller Road plant, part of the Sauer Industrial Center.
+Eaton plans to begin hiring more employees in 2026.

 “Eaton’s latest investment in Henrico is proof that Virginia companies and workers are stepping up to meet our growing power needs,” said Youngkin in a statement.
 “The only thing better than bringing a new business to Virginia is watching an existing Virginia business expand.”